mikboy018/NightAtTheMuseum/README.md

 Added script to change between levels.
 Need to implement artifact collection (done), video unlocking (done), and counting (done).
 Once this is complete, I will finish gathering videos and add the remaining scenes.
 Last but not least should be the special feature I have planned for the Game Industry scene (3E).
 I did notice one bug... if I re-enter a room, the artifact re-appears.
 Slowly re-working throught the logic, I realized it wise to keep all master variables with master logic.
+I also made it so that you only have to grab an artifact once.
+After all of this, I made a copies of the Movies scene, as it made a great baseline for the rest of the scenes.
+Now, I just need videos, and to drop in the new artifacts.

 Blueprint taken from: https://commons.wikimedia.org/wiki/File:Joy_Oil_gas_station_blueprints.jpg Movie Camera taken from: https://free3d.com/3d-model/film-camera-39825.html